IAudioDeviceManager

 abstract stopPlaybackDeviceTest(): number;

 This method stops the audio playback device test.
-You must call this method to stop the test after calling the startPlaybackDeviceTest method.
+After calling startPlaybackDeviceTest, you must call this method to stop the test.

 • 0: Success.